End Behavior In Exponential Functions

 Q: What is a horizontal asymptote, and how does it relate to end behavior?

 A: A horizontal asymptote is a horizontal line that the graph of a function approaches as x approaches positive or negative infinity.
-In exponential functions, the horizontal asymptote often represents the limiting value the function approaches as x goes to infinity or negative infinity.
-For exponential growth with a positive a, the asymptote is often y = 0.
+In real terms, in exponential functions, the horizontal asymptote often represents the limiting value the function approaches as x goes to infinity or negative infinity.
+In real terms, for exponential growth with a positive a, the asymptote is often y = 0.
 Transformations can shift this asymptote.

 Q: Can an exponential function have a vertical asymptote?